RomanBoegli/godbbench/README.md

 The beginning of this chapter covers general considerations regarding database benchmarks.
 Subsequently, it guides through the required system setup in order to start benchmarking with `godbbench`.
 Some examples are shown how to create custom scripts and visualize the resulting measurements.
-Lastly, a whole showcase called `employees` is presesented using further automation via a bash-script.
+Lastly, a whole showcase called `employees` is presented using further automation via a bash-script.

 ## General Considerations